Patrick Chan: Early career

 Patrick Chan started skating in 1996.
-He originally wanted to learn to skate in order to play hockey, but soon became interested in figure skating.
-His coach, Osborne Colson, made him spend 30 minutes a day on basic stroking, edge work, cross–cutting and balance drills.
+He originally wanted to learn to skate to play hockey, but soon became interested in figure skating.
+His coach, Osborne Colson, made him spend 30 minutes a day on basic stroking, edge work, cross-cutting, and balance drills.
 Chan said, "I tell people I owe the flow in my knees and the flow I generate from my edges to Mr. Colson.
 He knew he had to pull everything apart and start from the ground up on the basics of skating."

 In 2001, aged 10, Chan won the bronze medal at the Canadian Junior National Championships at the juvenile level, the lowest qualifying level in the Canadian figure skating competition structure.
-He won the pre–novice national title in 2003, the novice title in 2004, and the junior title in 2005.
+He won the pre-novice national title in 2003, the novice title in 2004, and the junior title in 2005.

 His gold at the junior level of the 2005 Canadian Championships earned him a place at the 2005 World Junior Championships, where he placed seventh.
 At the age of 14, he was the youngest skater at the event.

 In the 2005–2006 season, Chan made his ISU Junior Grand Prix debut.
 He won the gold medal at the event in Montreal and placed fourth at the event in Slovakia.
 He qualified for the Junior Grand Prix Final, where he placed fifth.
 Making his senior national debut at the 2006 Canadian Championships, he placed seventh and earned a spot at the 2006 World Junior Championships, where he placed sixth.

 His first coach, Osborne Colson, guided him from the beginning of Chan's career until Colson's death in July 2006, due to complications arising from a car accident.
 Chan won the 2005 Canadian Junior Championship under Colson's guidance, and Colson had planned to coach Chan to the top of the sport.
 Chan regarded Colson as a grandfather figure, and the Chan family was at Colson's deathbed when he died.
 Chan wore a gold medallion belonging to Colson that was engraved with Colson's initials.
 Chan was then coached by technical specialist Shin Amano, who coached in the same facility.
 This was a temporary arrangement that lasted six months.

 2006–2007 season

 Aged 16, Chan decided to advance to the senior level internationally, despite having only one junior international medal.
-He was assigned two Grand Prix events, and made his senior international debut at the 2006 Trophée Éric Bompard, where he placed fifth.
+He was assigned two Grand Prix events and made his senior international debut at the 2006 Trophée Éric Bompard, where he placed fifth.
 He later placed seventh at the 2006 NHK Trophy.

 Chan competed at the 2007 Canadian Championships in Halifax and placed fifth.
 This earned him his third consecutive spot at the World Junior Championships, where he won the silver medal, becoming the first Canadian men's skater since 1984 to win a medal at the event.

 Chan began working with Don Laws, a former student of Colson's whom he met at Colson's funeral, in 2007.